It Was Hot, We Stayed in the Water: Release and reception

-Retrospective

-Sputnikmusic's joshuatree reviewed the album in 2008, praised the "unpredictable nature of the album", and called it Phil Elverum's second-best album, after The Glow pt.
-2. Multiple publications released reviews of the album following its 2013 reissue.
+On May 28, 2013, the album was reissued by Elverum's label, P.W.
+Elverum & Sun.
+The album's reissue caused renewed interest, and it received reviews from multiple publications.
 Neil Kelly of PopMatters wrote "in hindsight, it really is a miracle that music with these kinds of dynamics would see the daylight".
 Kelly praised the album for its sonic diversity, and for the production of "The Glow"; he called the album a "feast of inspiration to revisit time and time again."
 Spectrum Culture's Joe Clinkenbeard described the album as similar to Elverum's other work in that it "thrives on chaos, quiet and in juxtaposing the two".
 Steven Arroyo of Consequence of Sound wrote, "The Microphones sound is inseparable from nature and the outdoors [...] and so too is It Was Hot from the magical glowing buzz of a summer night swim, about which Elverum repeatedly sings."
 Paul Pearson of Treblezine noted the album's recording imperfections and its intimacy.
 Pearson wrote, "[the album] is a study in subjection and liberation, crossing through warmed tides to ice and back again."
 According to Daniel Mescher of Colorado Public Radio, the album is "widely regarded as [an] indie pop classic".
-Patrick Lyons of Stereogum reviewed the album in 2020, comparing "The Pull"'s guitar opening to the opening of the then-newly released Microphones in 2020.
+Patrick Lyons of Stereogum reviewed the album in 2020, comparing "The Pull"'s guitar to the opening of Microphones in 2020, then newly-released.
 According to Lyons, the album solidified the sound of Don't Wake Me Up without giving up its "roughshod charm".
 Martin Douglas of KEXP reviewed the album in 2022, noting Elverum's boyish voice, the album's intimacy, and the inspiration the album had on "any weirdo singer/songwriter crafting dense musical epics in their basement since the turn of the century".

 It Was Hot, We Stayed in the Water is commonly described as overshadowed by the more popular The Glow Pt.
-2. Douglas wrote, "Not many artists can say they wrote their masterpiece [It Was Hot] and then a year later, wrote another masterpiece [The Glow, Pt.
+2. Douglas opined, "Not many artists can say they wrote their masterpiece [It Was Hot] and then a year later, wrote another masterpiece [The Glow, Pt.
 2]".
 Spectrum Culture's Joe Clinkenbeard called The Glow Pt.
 2 the album's "better known sibling" and said It Was Hot "was given little chance to sit with listeners".
 Joshuatree described The Glow Pt.
 2 as Elverum's "peak", but still called It Was Hot its "just-as-pretty twin" with "too little attention directed towards" it.
-According to Patrick Lyons of Steregum, It Was Hot "lacks the vast scope and deep emotional core of its follow-up" but it "unfairly lived in the shadow" of The Glow Pt.
+According to Patrick Lyons of Stereogum, It Was Hot "lacks the vast scope and deep emotional core of its follow-up" but it "unfairly lived in the shadow" of The Glow Pt.
 2. Elverum said, "I mostly don't pay that much attention to how the stuff I've made is ranked in comparison to itself".

 Track listing

-All tracks written and performed by the Microphones unless noted.
+All tracks written by the Microphones unless noted.